DG structures on odd categorified quantum sl(2): Categorification results

-The cofibrance of the modules in $\mathbb{X}_{\l}$ enables us to compute the derived endomorphism ring $\cal{D}(\END_{\mf{U}_{\l}}(\mathbb{X}_{\l}))$ in the usual manner.
-The following lemma then follows as a direct consequence of \cite[Proposition 8.3]{Lau-odd}, which characterizes dimensions of homs between modules in $\mathbb{X}_{\l}$.
+The cofibrance of the modules in $\mathbb{X}_{\l}$ enables us to compute the derived endomorphism ring $\cal{D}(\END_{\mf{U}_{\l}}(\mathbb{X}_{\l}))$ in the usual manner avoiding cofibrant replacement (see \eqref{eq:cofib}).
+The following lemma then follows as a direct consequence of \cite[Proposition 8.2]{Lau-odd}, which shows that the for any $x,y$ in $\mathbb{X}_{\l}$